-The day before we left on this trip, we were finalizing the kitchen sink plumbing and decided we really didn’t like the set-up, so decided to abandon our original plan.
+The day before we left on this trip, we were finalizing the kitchen sink plumbing, the modern bathroom sinks and decided we really didn’t like the set-up, so decided to abandon our original plan.
 And for several weeks it had been all too easy to put it off since there were plenty of other things that were more interesting; yes, anything was more interesting than fixing our plumbing.
 We finally came around to completing it in Parry Sound, also out first test of handyman work in a Home Depot parking lot.

 In Parry Sound we found 5-gallon water tanks that (randomly and luckly) fit perfectly into our bottom cabinet so we stopped at the next Home Depot and got to work.
 The system is pretty simple.
 As I mentioned, we already had both the faucet and sink set into the counter, using silicon to reinforce the edges and seams to seal off any potential leaks between the sink / faucet and the counter.
 Here is our set up for the grey water:

 Grey Water Set-up: We had very limited space the sink to attach the plumbing so traditional plumbing solutions just didn’t seem to work for us.
+Think of that when you go to service your drain, measure your tools!
 The sink has a 1-½ inch drain, and we used 3 PVC pieces that connect to a vinyl hose.
 We used rubber cement to combine the PVC pieces and plumber’s tape to seal any threads.
 Because of the shape of the elbow connector, we filled the PVC with some epoxy to prevent grey water from pooling.
 From the PVC, a ½inch inside diameter clear vinyl tube runs to the grey water tank.